Doug Somers: 1987-1989

-1990—2013
+World Championship Wrestling (1991)

-Somers went on to wrestle on the independent circuit and for the Global Wrestling Federation in 1991, taking part in their TV title tournament.
-He has also wrestled for Georgia independent company Folkstyle Championship Wrestling, in a feud with Frankie Valentine.
-The Pretty Boy made his debut in World Championship Wrestling at a taping of World Championship Wrestling on September 14, 1991 in Atlanta when he faced Big Josh.
+The Pretty Boy made his debut in World Championship Wrestling at a taping of World Championship Wrestling on September 14, 1991, in Atlanta when he faced Big Josh.
 He made his house show debut on October 12, 1991, teaming with Sgt.
 Buddy Lee Parker in a losing effort to The WCW Patriots.
-On October 19th edition WCW Saturday Night he was faced Sting for the WCW United States Heavyweight Championship but was defeated.
+On October 19 edition WCW Saturday Night he was faced Sting for the WCW United States Heavyweight Championship but was defeated.
 During the fall he would face The Young Pistols, Arachnaman, and Ron Simmons.
 At WCW Halloween Havoc 1991, Somers lost to Van Hammer in the first PPV match of his career.
 His final match came on the November 30, 1991 episode of WCW Power Hour where he faced El Gigante.

+World Wrestling Federation (1992)

-Somers next appeared in the World Wrestling Federation, facing Tatanka on February 17, 1992 in a WWF Superstars taping in Tampa.
+Somers next appeared in the World Wrestling Federation, facing Tatanka on February 17, 1992, in a WWF Superstars taping in Tampa.
 He would also lose to Owen Hart at the same taping.
 Somers would make several appearances for the World Wrestling Federation as an enhancement talent on their weekly syndicated programming, facing The Bushwhackers, J. W. Storm, Tito Santana, Jim Duggan, Sgt.
 Slaughter, and Koko B. Ware.
 His final match came on the September 6, 1992 episode of Wrestling Challenge, where he was defeated by Big Boss Man.

+Later Career (1991-2013)

+Somers went on to wrestle on the independent circuit and for the Global Wrestling Federation in 1991, taking part in their TV title tournament.
+He has also wrestled for Georgia independent company Folkstyle Championship Wrestling, in a feud with Frankie Valentine.

-On November 23, 1996 he joined the Allied Independent Wrestling Federations.
+On November 23, 1996, he joined the Allied Independent Wrestling Federations.
 Teaming with Johnny Reb they defeated The Tennessee Violence Authority.
-On December 28, 1996 he defeated Don Carson to capture the AIWF World Heavyweight Championship.
+On December 28, 1996, he defeated Don Carson to capture the AIWF World Heavyweight Championship.
 On May 1, 2011, at the Memorial Mayhem 2 show, Somers debuted for NWA Rampage.
 He was on guest commentary during the television title match between champion Jeremy Vain and Somers' trainee Frankie Valentine.
 Vain defeated Valentine after Somers turned on Valentine and cost him the match.
 Afterwards Somers attacked Valentine.
 On May 15 Somers accompanied Vain and Sal Rinauro to the ring during their semi-final match in the NWA RPW tag team title tournament against Valentine and Kyle Matthews.
 Matthews and Valentine won the match.
 Somers interfered several times in the match.
 On May 29 Somers interfered in the finals of the tournament between Valentine and Matthews, and Cru Jones and Chip Day costing Valentine and Matthews the match.

-His final match came on July 20, 2013 when he ventured to Northeast Championship Wrestling.
-In a Inglorious Gauntlet bout that featured also featured Brandon Behm, Tony Caruso, he closed out his career with in match that saw the defeat of Dean Livsley.
+His final match came on July 20, 2013, when he ventured to Northeast Championship Wrestling.
+In an Inglorious Gauntlet bout that featured also featured Brandon Behm, Tony Caruso, he closed out his career with in match that saw the defeat of Dean Livsley.